reactjs/rfcs/text/0000-eventtarget-prop.md

 # Motivation

-The web is event-driven; it's time to make React be as well.
+The web is event-driven: it's time to make React be as well.

 The vast majority of Web APIs involve EventTarget, including DOM elements.
 It's a simple yet elegant way of sharing data without disrupting the top-down nature of the DOM.